Best Credit Card Betting Sites For 2026

 Are Credit Card Betting Sites Legal in the US?

 In the U.S., sports betting is regulated at the state level, so the legality of the credit card betting sites depends on where you live.
-Since New Jersey paved the way for legalized sports betting, many other states have followed suit, citing massive tax revenues as part of the reason for legalization and regulation of credit card betting sites.
+Since New Jersey paved the way for legalized sports betting, many other states have followed suit, citing substantial tax revenues as a key reason for legalizing and regulating credit card betting sites

 However, even in states where sports betting is legal, many bettors choose to use licensed offshore sites for better flexibility, a wider selection of sports, and more unique betting options than what in-state sportsbooks typically offer.